 An alternative to scattering in water is to use a specifically designed urn for dispersing remains directly into a body of water.
 You simply place the urn into a body of water and the urn will float away with the natural tide.
 Over time the urn dissolves and the remains are dispersed into the water.
-The Eco Water Urn from The Living urn is a beautiful example.
+The Eco Water Urn from The Living Urn is a beautiful example.

-If scattering remains be mindful of the following thoughts, which will help make the experience a little easier and more pleasant for everyone.
+If scattering remains be mindful of the following thoughts, which will help make the memorial experience a little easier and more pleasant for everyone.

 - Consider the container the remains are in.
 Containers from the crematorium are difficult to open (often with a plug that needs a flat screwdriver to lift it off) and often not easy to scatter from.
 Ensure you know how to open the receptacle before the moment comes to scatter.